-

 2026

-Huis van het boek Den Haag, Netherlands www.huisvanhetboek.nl/ Research residency.
+Huis van het boek, research residency Den Haag, Netherlands www.huisvanhetboek.nl/ Research residency.
 My project at the Huis van het boek explores how I can reuse the herbarium collection.
 I am interested in the colonial histories behind the rich illustrations of these plants (and botanical gardens) and want to investigate their role in migration, culture, and resistance.
 What has been preserved and what has not, and from what historical context?
 Why are certain histories overrepresented, while others are invisible?

 -